 Pre-checking references and mechanics before a live MT760 or MT700 is transmitted.

+MT799 does not move funds and cannot be presented for payment.
+It is an authenticated statement from one bank to another at a point in time.
 In practice, counterparties take it seriously, but legal effect flows from the final instrument, not from the preliminary message.

 MT799 is commonly subject to:

-Completion of KYC, AML, and sanctions checks.
+Completion of KYC, AML, and sanctions checks on all parties.

-Final internal credit approvals.
+Final internal credit approvals by the issuing bank.

 Execution of facility agreements or trade documentation.